We bring a blend of relevant employee relations expertise to help strategize, diffuse and mitigate workforce activism.

 From the shifting attitudes and expectations of an increasingly diverse population to the maturation of digital natives and empowering effects of social media, workforce change is all around us.

 One of the most visible — and vexing — byproducts of this changing relationship has been the rise of workplace activism.
-While the news media tends to focus on high-profile incidents in household-name companies, workforce activism has become an increasingly common phenomenon spanning industries, geographies and the age, race or political leanings of employees.
+While the news media tends to focus on high-profile incidents in household-name companies, employee activism has become an increasingly common phenomenon spanning industries, geographies and the age, race or political leanings of employees.

 As employee relations consultants, we’ve seen first-hand as workforce activism takes root.